rust-lang/rust-wiki-backup/Doc-building-for-ios.md

 There are two possible routes for writing code in Rust for iOS:
 * either let Rust generate LLVM bitcode and use that using the Xcode toolchain
-* or try to add crocc-compilation support to Rust.
+* or try to add cross-compilation support to Rust.

 ## a) LLVM Bitcode